kekojones12/Project-1/README.md

 1. We selected all of the different Areas .
 2. Placed all areas in four bins: Central, South, West, Valley.
 3. Pre Covid Data
-   a: filter your DataFrame to include only the data for the years 2010 to 2019 and grouped by Area Name and Crime Year.
+    filter your DataFrame to include only the data for the years 2010 to 2019 and grouped by Area Name and Crime Year.

-   b: Then group it by Area Name and calcuate the mean.
+    Then group it by Area Name and calcuate the mean.
 4. Covid Data
-   a: Did same thing with data for 2020 to 2023
+   Did same thing with data for 2020 to 2023

 5. Plotted a Bar Graph